lestherll/restaurant-data-analytics/README.md

 1. Of all top n best selling products, how many are also being sold in top rated restaurants (of similar cuisine)
     * in the local area
     * in the country
+    * Of all these top products that are also being sold at top restaurants, how do they rank in their respective restaurants?
+(This might not be straightforward to answer as data is needed from different establishments)

 #### Implications
 * Menu optimisation